nodejs/node/doc/api/globals.md

 A browser-compatible implementation of [`sessionStorage`][].
-Data is stored in memory, with a storage quota of 10 MB. `sessionStorage` data persists within the current process and only for the duration of the current page session, not across page refreshes or different browser tabs, windows, or server-side rendering (SSR) contexts.
+Data is stored in memory, with a storage quota of 10 MB. `sessionStorage` data persists within the current process and only for the duration of the current runtime session, not across restarts or multiple instances.
 Any modification of this data outside of the Web Storage API is not supported.
 Enable this API with the [`--experimental-webstorage`][] CLI flag.